-You most likely found this article because your trying to understand the difference between the Raspberry Pi NOIR vs Normal Camera that you see on various sites and Amazon.
-The cameras are indeed very similar, but they are designed for different purposes.
+You most likely found this article because your trying to understand the difference between the

 - Raspberry Pi 3 Model B+

 - Raspberry Pi IR Illuminator

 Spoiler alert!
 Our favorite camera by far is the “Night Vision” camera (pictured right).
 It comes with two built in illuminators that will literally make your RPi see in the dark.
 It’s great!
 But now let’s move on with our article and talk about the main topic: The